uwcartlab/webmapping/Chapter02/readme.md

         //remove the event listener
         document.querySelector("table").removeEventListener('click', clickme);

-_**Style_: While Javascript offers methods to change the css of HTML elements, it's usually easier to access the `style` attribute of the selected element(s) directly.
+**_[.style](https://www.w3schools.com/jsref/prop_html_style.asp)_**: While Javascript offers methods to change the CSS of HTML elements, it usually easier to access the `style` attribute of the selected element(s) directly.
 This techinque follows the same dot notation used to access attributes (Example 3.9).

 ###### Example 3.9: Changing the style attribute of a selected element
     //change the text color
     document.querySelector('#mydiv').style.color = 'red';

-The `.style` property accesses the styles of the element, and `.color` selects the specific css `color` property, which we set to `red`.
-We can do this for any css property, but note certain differences in notation between css and js.
-For example, css properties that contain dashes, such as `background-color`, are written in JavaScript as `backgroundColor`.
-A full list of css properties along with their JavaScript translations, can be found in the [documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).
+The `.style` property accesses the styles of the element, and `.color` selects the specific CSS `color` property, which we set to `red`.
+We can do this for any CSS property, but note certain differences in notation between CSS and JS.
+For example, CSS properties that contain dashes, such as `background-color`, are written in JavaScript as `backgroundColor`.
+A full list of CSS properties along with their JavaScript translations, can be found in the [documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).

 This technique is useful for changing element styles dynamically.
-It will, however, override any styles in your _style.css_ file that apply to the element(s), as in-line styles (those designated through the HTML element `style` attribute) always override styles stored in separate stylesheets.
+It will, however, override any styles in your _style.css_ file that apply to the element(s), as in-line styles (those designated through the HTML element `style` attribute) always override styles stored in separate stylesheets (Example 3.10).

-###### Example 3.9: Changing styles in _main.js_
+###### Example 3.10: Changing styles in _main.js_

         //Added below Example 3.6...
         //change the text color